CLEARSY/tutorial-ABZ-2023/README.md

 3. Conclusion

 __Resources__
-Directions, software (IDE), slides, models, and source code are hosted at https://github.com/CLEARSY/tutorial-ABZ-2023.
+Directions, slides, models, and source code are hosted at https://github.com/CLEARSY/tutorial-ABZ-2023.
+Software (IDE) is available at https://clearsy.com/wp-content/uploads/2023/05/CSSP_for_education_20230515.zip.
+Installation procedure is available at https://github.com/CLEARSY/tutorial-ABZ-2023/installation_procedure.pdf.
-Software and slides will be released before the tutorial.
+Slides will be released before the tutorial.
 Models (solutions to exercices) will be released after the tutorial.